Pull to refresh

 Leading deepening alliance with Russia

 North Korea has not sent combat troops abroad since the Korean War ended in 1953.
-That changed in October 2024, when approximately 12,000 to 15,000 North Korean soldiers deployed to Russia's Kursk region to fight alongside Russian forces against Ukraine.
-By February 2026, an estimated 6,000 of those troops have been killed or wounded—making this North Korea's third deadliest military conflict.
+In October 2024, approximately 12,000 to 15,000 North Korean soldiers deployed to Russia's Kursk region to fight alongside Russian forces against Ukraine.

 North Korea's opening salvo: missiles, summits, and power plays